moay/afterglow/README.md

 Setup of afterglow is easy.
 Download the latest release.
 You will find the file `afterglow.min.js` located in the folder `dist`.
 Upload it somewhere and make it available so that it can be integrated into your website.

+### Setup when replacing SublimeVideo

+When you are using afterglow as a drop-in replacement for SublimeVideo, you don't have to change anything to your actual HTML.
+Just replace the link to SublimeVideo's Javascript file with the new link to your `afterglow.min.js` file.

 ## Basic usage

 This is a working basic example.